First of all, I should probably state that this is a follow up review to The Magician’s Workshop Volume 1.

 I still remain skeptical of the splitting of these two volumes, in which the first essentially contains the beginning and middle, while the second gives us the ending.
 Combine them together and you have a neatly wrapped up little bundle, which really begs the question, why not collate them together?

-I won’t go into a full review of the story here as I’ve already said we are merely continuing on the journey laid out in the first installment.
-What is worth delving into however are the added nuances that this part brings.
+I won’t go into a full review of the story here as I’ve already said we are merely continuing on the journey laid out in the first instalment.
+What is worth delving into, however, are the added nuances that this part brings.

 “Society’s old belief in the Color gods needs to change.
 Everyone needs an equal chance to get into the workshop.
 I agree with you on that.”

 There may still be some typos, the writing style and dialogue may be simple but there is no denying that O’Ceea will stay on your mind long after you finish the book.
 I, for one, know that I have to see it through to the end.
 I need to know what will become of Kai and his friends, I can’t wait to see Kaso reveal his true strength or see Kalaya overcome her self-doubt.

 Not only that but the authors have done an excellent job of foreshadowing the next installment and building anticipation for the Competitions.
 Where all our characters will begin to come together, either as allies or opponents, and pit their wits, skills and projections in the arena.